-So how can we help clients manage all of these self-critical feelings driving their perfectionism?
+So how can we help clients develop self-compassion and manage all of these self-critical feelings driving their perfectionism?

 - Soften – The goal of this initial step is to help clients connect their brain to their body.
 So first, we’re going to invite the client to discover where in their body the difficult feeling is held.
 Once they’ve located it, we can practice breathing into the troubled area to soften the feeling.

 - Soothe – Next, we’re going to help the client soothe themselves by introducing a feeling of comfort and accepting.
 This self-soothing can take the form of giving themselves a gentle hug, massaging their neck, or placing their hands over their heart.

 - Allow – Finally, rather than letting go of the feeling completely, we want to help clients allow the feeling to be in their body.
 It’s important that clients are able to accept the existence of the feeling and re-direct their focus to self-acceptance anyway.

 This simple process can help clients expand their window of tolerance for the distress around small imperfections, opening the possibility of behavioral experiments.

 Of course, asking a client who’s a perfectionist to purposefully make a mistake as part of a behavioral experiment can be a tough sell.
 So, as we move into that step, it may be useful to look at where in their lives they already allow small imperfections.
 Does a client allow their children to leave for school without making their beds?
 Then perhaps they might leave for work one morning without making theirs.

 The less impact a behavioral experiment has on the primary focus of their perfectionism, the more tolerance a client will have for it.
 By showing that each little imperfection doesn’t add up to disaster in this way, we can eventually help clients start applying that idea to their main goal.

 Want more ideas and strategies you can use with your clients today?